-Although the early UK-made version of the lathe had an ordinary threaded nose, that from the USA had one with a 4° taper - with types both properly hardened and ground.
+Although the early UK-made version of the lathe had an ordinary threaded nose, that from the USA had one with a 4° taper and a patented "peg" retention system with types both properly hardened and ground.
 While the taper type allows the rapid mounting and dismounting of spindle tooling, care must be taken to use it correctly: a fine line engraved on the vertical surface of the spindle nose indicates the location of a T-shaped shallow keyway that must register correctly with the chuck or backplate being fitted; original spindle fitments are marked with a line, circle or dimple to assist in this task.
 The item is then pushed on to the nose and twisted either left or right to lock it.
 An ordinary pin type spanner can be used to make the final tightening - do not use a punch and hammer but seek out the correct Williams or Armstrong spanner No. 460 (or a similar quality item).
 Chucks supplied by Hardinge had an integral backplate to match the spindle nose, so reducing overhang and making the most of the machine's between-centres' capacity.
 Over the years a number of different makes of chuck were supplied - Hardinge never made their own - including, on early models ones by Skinner and Union and later by Burnerd in England (these are stamped accordingly) and other with a badge proclaiming "Made in USA HARDINGE Mfg by Buck Chuck".
 It appears that chucks with a built-in Hardinge taper are no longer available and so have to be mounted on a separate backplate; these backplates can be either difficult to find or impossibly expensive, or both, but lathes.co.uk may be able to help.